zachhhhh/WhisperLiveKit/README.md

 ```

-#### Python API Integration (Backend)
-Check [basic_server](https://github.com/QuentinFuxa/WhisperLiveKit/blob/main/whisperlivekit/basic_server.py) for a more complete example of how to use the functions and classes.
+**Python API Integration**: Check [basic_server](https://github.com/QuentinFuxa/WhisperLiveKit/blob/main/whisperlivekit/basic_server.py) for a more complete example of how to use the functions and classes.

 ```python
 from whisperlivekit import TranscriptionEngine, AudioProcessor, parse_args